Marxsal/marxsal.github.io/quinoid/index.md

 It also appears that you don't need to use your file in offline mode at all if you are continously connected to the internet.
 However, I haven't tested this and am not sure what happens when you "walk" out of internet range.
 In all cases, be careful.
 Don't commit any work that you really want to keep.# Quinoid

-## Earlier Documentation

----
-title: Quinoid Experimental Files
----
-## Quinoid Pre-Releezes

-__(The bad spelling is deliberate for obscure, technical reasons)__

-Quinoid is an attempt to use TiddlyWiki on Android.
-It should be able to save on your internal file system.
-Interested to know how it's working on external file systems.

-These are definitely alpha/beta, experimental and should not be used in a production environment.

-For Android 4.4 thru 8 (?)

-Download and place somewhere on your device.
-Click and choose to install.
-Open the app.

-Add TiddlyWiki files to the list with the Find button.
-This version introduces an experimental file picker.
-Tentatively, you can pick more than one file at a time.

-Once you have your list, click on list to launch viewer.
-It takes a bit of time to load (possibly because it is loading as many TWs as you listed).

-But once you have them loaded, swipe left/right to change.
-This addresses a problem with AndTidWiki which made it difficult to run more than one TW at a time.
-Use back arrow to return to TW listing.
-Long press to remove entries.

-If you are loading a large TW file, then Android may reclaim memory when you swipe, losing your current settings.
-So be sure to save before swiping if you've done something important.
-Use at your own risk.

-quinoid-190114a quinoid-190114a.apk